Bathinda Junction railway station

-Bathinda Railway Station is located in Bathinda in the Indian state of Punjab.
+Bathinda Junction railway station is located in Bathinda in the Indian state of Punjab.

 Background

 Bathinda railway station is at an elevation of 206.654 m and was assigned the code – BTI.

 Bathinda is classified as an "A category" station in Ambala railway division.
-Bathinda is well connected by rail to almost all major cities like New Delhi, Chandigarh, Jalandhar, Ambala Cantonment, Panipat, Kolkata, Lucknow, Jaipur, Patna, Ahmedabad, Guwahati, Jammu, Udhampur, Amritsar, Dibrugarh, Jhansi, Hazur Sahib Nanded, Bhopal, Mumbai, Ludhiana, Shri Mata Vaishno Devi Katra, Jodhpur, Haridwar, Bikaner, Lumding, Rampur, Patiala, Allahabad, Ratlam, Kota.
+Bathinda is well connected by rail to almost all major cities like New Delhi, Chandigarh, Jalandhar, Ambala Cantonment, Panipat, Kolkata, Lucknow, Jaipur, Patna, Ahmedabad, Guwahati, Jammu, Udhampur, Amritsar, Dibrugarh, Jhansi, Hazur Sahib Nanded, Bhopal, Mumbai, Ludhiana, Shri Mata Vaishno Devi Katra, Jodhpur, Haridwar, Bikaner, Lumding, Rampur, Patiala, Allahabad, Ratlam, Kota, Bongaigaon.
 Bathinda railway station is an important junction & terminal located on the Delhi–Ferozpur main line of Northern Railway.
 In August 2018 Bathinda railway station had become full-fledged electrified railway station.
 Electric trains are now functioning from Bathinda railway station.

+Major trains

+The train which originates from Bathinda Junction are :